Is It Possible to Beat a Careless Driving Ticket In Court?

 A careless driving charge is a very serious charge with potentially very harsh penalties for those charged with the general careless driving offence and potentially very severe penalties for those charged with the careless driving causing death or injury offence.
 The defence strategies available for defending the charges are, essentially, the same, whereas the elements of the two charges are identical except where the the obvious difference for careless driving causing death or injury involves a death or an injury.

 Page 1 - Careless Driving, Introduction Page 2 - Careless Driving, Causing Death or Injury

 may be the answer to the question:

-Who is a Paralegal in Pickering that can fight a careless driving ticket?
+Who in Ajax can help fight a careless driving ticket?

-Who is a Paralegal in Toronto that helps with careless driving cases?
+Who is a Paralegal in Markham that helps with careless driving cases?

-Who is a Paralegal in Scarborough that defends careless driving charges?
+Who is a Paralegal in Courtice that defends careless driving charges?

 The topic of careless driving is a very deep legal subject with many subtopics that can only be lightly touched upon within a webpage article.
 Legal practitioners and scholars could spend hours discussing the various twists and turns that apply to the principles and concepts mentioned here.